stormabq/jobs/doc/tutorial.md

 As you can see built in to the Handlebars template engine is the each iterator very similar to the one in underscore.
 So it reads the cities tag above and generates out HTML for each one of the cities.

+### serializeData

 The core view type that the other Marionette views extend from is

 ```js
 Marionette.View = Backbone.View.extend
 ```

 One of the most interesting things I do in the code is to over ride the serializeData method which is located in the top level Marionette.View.
-The reason I do this is because I did not want to introduce yet another model into my code but rather I simply wanted to grab the data I aleady had and since it is static and never changes I figured why not just grab the data with the serializeData method.
-This is a nice technique that allows you to get static data from your JSON file if for some reason you find your self needing to do this in your Marionette applications.
-Simply override this method and you magically have your data sitting there ready for your view.
+The reason I do this is because I did not want to introduce yet another model into my code but rather I simply wanted to grab the JSON data I aleady have.
+This is a nice technique that allows you to get static data from your JSON file.
+Simply override this method and then you have your data sitting there ready for your view.

 ```js
 var MenuDropdownView = Backbone.Marionette.ItemView.extend({